Botox – how does it work and is it safe?

-- Moisturisers: ensure you use a cream containing hyaluronic acid, which is the primary ingredient to retain moisture and reduce visible lines.
+- Moisturisers: ensure you use a cream containing for example hyaluronic acid, which is the primary ingredient to retain moisture and reduce visible lines.
 Use on slightly damp skin for optimum results.

-- Acupuncture: this is said to help internally stimulate collagen and elastin production in the face, and it’s these proteins that help to tighten and plump the skin.
+- Microneedling, laser and PRP therapy: these help stimulate collagen and elastin production in the face, and it’s these proteins that help to tighten and plump the skin.

 - Before it was Botox, it was ‘Clostridium botulinum’.
 Belgian scientist Emile Pierre van Ermengem discovered it following a botulism outbreak in his country.

 - Botox was first used in the 1970s to treat strabismus (crossed eyes).

 - Its cosmetic properties were stumbled upon accidentally in 1987 when it was used to treat blepharospasm (uncontrollable blinking and spasming of the eye).
 A patient said that when their forehead was injected, their wrinkles went away.